tiendu/tiendu.github.io/_posts/2026-03-08-from-solid-to-modern-arch-eng.md

         self.engine.start()
 ```

-Now the car no longer cares whether the engine is gas, electric, or
+The car no longer cares whether the engine is gas, electric, or hybrid.
-hybrid.

-It only cares that the engine knows how to **start**.
+It only cares about behavior.

----

-## Making Capabilities Explicit

-To make this clearer, we can define a contract describing what an engine
+To make that behavior explicit, we define a contract.
-must do.

 ``` python
 from typing import Protocol